 A: Contact the commencement committee at email@example.com.

 Academic hoods are not included in the regalia sets.
-Those who did not attend the ceremony on December 18 will be mailed their academic hood to the address on file.
-If your address has changed recently, contact email@example.com with your updated mailing address.
-Hoods will be mailed the second week of January.
-They will not be mailed upon special request instead, all non-attendees will be mailed their hood all at once after the ceremony is complete.
+Those who did not attend the ceremony on May 14 will be mailed their academic hood to the address on file.
+If your address has changed recently, contact firstname.lastname@example.org with your updated mailing address.
+Hoods will be mailed the fourth week of May.
+They will not be mailed upon special request; instead, all non-attendees will be mailed their hood all at once after the ceremony is complete.
 No exceptions.

 Q: Where is my Hood?